 Traversing Tradition aims to make its material accessible to the average reader who already has a basic familiarity with the tenets of Islam.
 As such, we have an editorial team that reviews each submission and works with writers to assess the fluency of each piece, ensuring all material is grammatically correct and logically presented.

-- Traversing Tradition reserves the irrevocable, perpetual, and exclusive right to publish, translate, amend, cut, or alter material you submit to us in any format, as we deem appropriate.
+- Traversing Tradition reserves right to publish, translate, or alter material you submit to us in any format, as we deem appropriate.

 - If you would like to republish material originally published on Traversing Tradition, you must first contact us and include a link to the TT piece in your republished piece.

-- If you would like to withdraw a piece submitted for publication, you may contact us, but generally Traversing Tradition reserves the right to maintain it.
+- If you would like to withdraw a piece you have already published with us, you may contact us, but generally Traversing Tradition reserves the right to maintain it.